 Laws can be rewritten by dictators at any time

 In a democracy, authorities are not free to enact any laws.
 Instead, both houses of Congress must first approve these.
-Under the autocratic rule, anything can be decreed and immediately made law, even if it only hurts a particular group of people.
+Under autocratic rule, anything can be decreed and immediately made law, even if it only hurts a particular group of people.
 This is not how it works.
 All power resides with one dictator alone, and the people have no say in what becomes or is not made into law.

 The oppression of the populace